 The work in The Simon Community is carried out by volunteers and residents living and working together as a community.
-Full-time volunteers live in our houses with our residents, sharing their mutual strengths and weaknesses and creating a unique atmosphere of love and acceptance.
+Live in volunteers stay at our house with our residents, sharing their mutual strengths and weaknesses and creating a unique atmosphere of love and acceptance.
 This is not easy to sustain, but for many of our residents it may be the first time in their lives that they have been respected and have somewhere they can belong.
 We encourage change without aiming to 'rehabilitate'.

-The working week of a full time volunteer is busy and varied.
+The working week of a live in volunteer is busy and varied.
 Our volunteers work at all our outreach services and are on hand to support residents at home.
 Living and working with homeless people is not without challenges, but the experience is rewarding.
 Often volunteers apply because they are interested in working wth homeless people but they lack the experience they need to get a job.
-One of our full time volunteers said recently:
+One of our live in volunteers said recently:

 "I have always been interested in working wtih homeless people and thought that volunteering full time would be a good way to get that experience.
 You learn a lot very quickly.
 Living and working with the residents immerses you into the culture of the community.
 I think it would have taken me a long time to learn this much in a 9-5 job!"

 Though this is unpaid voluntary work, all living expenses (board, food, travel etc) are provided and all bills paid in Central London accommodation.
 Volunteers are entitled to time off away from the residential setting in a flat provided just for them.
 All you need to bring with you is your time and energy.

 What do I need to be a live in volunteer?

 Full-time volunteers need to be at least 18 years old, they must be willing to join in and be kind to others.
 You don't need to have prior experience, qualifications or any religeous beliefs to join our community.